 Cinque forced them to sail back to Africa, but the men changed course late one night.
 The ship ended up in Long Island about two months later.
-An American naval ship seized the vessel and arrested the surviving 43 Africans.
+An American naval ship seized the vessel and arrested the surviving 43 enslaved people aboard.

 They were charged with mutiny and murder, and held at a jailhouse in Connecticut for over two years while the courts tried to figure out who owned La Amistad and whether or not they could legally consider the men slaves.
 Eventually, with the help of the “Amistad Committee” formed by abolitionists, it was decided that since the ship was taken over in Spanish waters, the U.S. had no jurisdiction over the case.

-After the decision, abolitionists paid for the Africans to be brought to Farmington, Connecticut, where they were housed and taken care of while funds could be raised to send them back to their homes and families.
+After the decision, abolitionists paid for the men to be brought to Farmington, Connecticut, where they were housed while funds could be raised to send them back to their homes and families.